 It's a shame to have a profitable brokerage business go under from a lawsuit or lost the ability to get Errors and Omissions Insurance.
 Training your team should be a priority.
 In addition to passing the license exam, there's sales training, and training on legal issues, forms, ethics, as well as contracts.
-Also, check you state laws as whether you must open your practice as an LLC or corporation.
+Also, check your state laws as to whether you must open your practice as an LLC or a corporation.
 If necessary, consult an attorney to make sure you're compliant with local laws.

 Start Your Exit Strategy from Day One

 Most of us would like to scale back or retire some day.
 Planning from the beginning for building value in your business is extremely important to your plan to exit the business.
 If you get to the last couple of years before retirement before considering the value of the business, it may be an inopportune time to sell it.
 You should start thinking about how much the business is worth early on and how you can increase the value of it.